-Chili tends to be a fall recipe staple and for good reason: It's quick to make; it's an easy, filling meal for when you're having a crowd over, and you can drink your favorite beverages right alongside it.
-Whether you are going for beer, cocktails, or wine, we have got your top chili pairings covered.
+Chili tends to be a cold-weather staple and for good reason: it's quick to make, it's an easy, filling meal for when you're having a crowd over, and you can drink your favorite beverages right alongside it.
+Whether you are going for beer, cocktails, or wine, we've got your top chili pairings covered.

-Chili is a very hearty meal and there's a lot going on in it, so it is best to do the exact opposite with cocktails.
+Chili is a very hearty meal and there's a lot going on flavor-wise, so it is best to do the exact opposite with cocktails.
 Simple mixed drinks that are light in flavor, tall, and refreshing make the best match with chili.
 They don't compete with the complexity of the food and help you wash it down, which is certainly necessary if you like the spicier adaptation.
-Fitting drinks include the ever-refreshing Pimm's Cup, the whiskey-based Presbyterian, and if you do opt for those hot chiles, the Paloma, with its tequila base and soothing grapefruit soda.
+Fitting drinks include the ever-refreshing Pimm's Cup, the whiskey-based Presbyterian, and if your chili is spicy, the Paloma, with its tequila base and soothing grapefruit soda.